 - Small flock owners must attend 3 of the Clemson Extension Backyard Poultry Seminars that include the topics of:

 - NPIP and Small Flock Certification

 - Breeder flocks are certified as NPIP Pullorum/Typhoid Clean Flock; or all poultry are received from NPIP Pullorum/Typhoid Clean breeders for farms containing no breeder birds, such as free-range, game birds, etc.

 - Pass a farm NPIP and biosecurity inspection to assure that the flock owner is adhering to the criteria endorsed in the educational workshops.

-- Farm premises registration with SC National Animal Identification System program.
+- Farm premises registration with Clemson Livestock Poultry Health.

 - Membership of a state or national poultry organization.
 The purpose of membership in a recognized poultry organization is not only to strengthen these organizations, but to increase the quality of birds, management practices and to help in the dissemination of education programs.

-Avian Influenza testing is an additional option as part of the SFC-AI Tested Flock program.
+Avian Influenza testing is an additional option as part of the either the NPIP AI Clean program or the SFC-AI Tested Flock program.

 For more information, contact: Dr. Julie Helm at 803-726-7802, 803-260-6442 (email@example.com).